19hours/sg-statutes/Acts/Income Tax Act.md

 [53/2007]

-(2) The Minister or such person as he may appoint may, during the period from 15th February 2007 to 14th February 2017, approve any not-for-profit organisation for the purposes of subsection (1).
+(2) The Minister or such person as he may appoint may, during the period from 15th February 2007 to 14th February 2017 (both dates inclusive), approve any not-for-profit organisation for the purposes of subsection (1).

 [53/2007]

+[Act 37 of 2014 wef 27/11/2014]

 (3) The approval under subsection (2) shall be subject to such conditions as the Minister or such person as he may appoint may impose and shall be for such period not exceeding 10 years as he may specify.